Origin of the Surname - TAME.

 The tomb of John Tame is in St Mary's church at Fairford.

-More recent members of the 'Tame' family include Rachel de Thame, a presenter on the BBC's Gardeners' World and now also responsible for decorating the Queens barge for use in the Queen's Diamond Anniversary celebration next year.
-Rachel is one of a few still using the original 'de Thame' variation of the surname.
-I am in contact with a number of people who are researching their Tame Family History, so if you are one of them I would be pleased to hear from you at my Email address below.
+More recent members of the 'Tame' family include Rachel de Thame, a presenter on the BBC's Gardeners' World, also responsible for decorating the Queens barge for use in the Queen's Diamond Anniversary celebration last year.
+Rachel is one of a few still using the original 'de Thame' variation of the surname after her marriage to Gerard de Thame, Film Director.

 Recent contacts